kanaka/mal/README.md

 needed to run tests against all the implementations (except for MATLAB which is proprietary/licensed).

-Build the the docker image using a provided script.
+Build the docker image using a provided script.
 WARNING: this will likely take over an hour to build from scratch and use more 3 GB of disk:
 ```bash
 ./tests/docker-build.sh